xsodus/netlify-severless-template/README.md

 - Go to base directory then install the dependencies:

 `$ yarn install`
+- Copy the environment file.
+If you would like to run with develop config, you should type:

+`$ yarn lambda-build:<dev,prod>`
+If you would like to run with develop configs, you should type...

+`$ yarn lambda-build:dev`
+Or

+`$ yarn lambda-build:prod`
+For running with production configs.

 - Run netlify serverless by this command:

 `$ yarn lambda-serve`